Sowmiya214/Pandas_Study_Materials/README.md

 **PANDAS INTERVIEW QUESTIONS	**

     1. What is Pandas?
          ✍Pandas is a Python library used for working with data sets.
 It has functions for analyzing, cleaning, exploring, and manipulating data.
          ✍pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both                easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, real-world data analysis in Python.
     2. What is Python pandas used for?
          ✍Pandas is an open source Python package that is most widely used for data science/data analysis and machine learning tasks.
 It is built on top of another            package named Numpy, which provides support for multi-dimensional arrays
       ❓WHERE ITS USED:Pandas is mainly used for data analysis and associated manipulation of tabular data in DataFrames.
 Pandas allows importing data from various        file formats such as comma-separated values, JSON, Parquet, SQL database tables or queries, and Microsoft Excel.
-    3. What is a Series in Pandas?
+    3.What is a Series in Pandas?
     ✍ A Pandas Series is like a column in a table.
 It is a one-dimensional array holding data of any type.
       ❓HOW DO U WRITE PANDAS SERIES: You can create a series by calling pandas.
 Series() .
 An list, numpy array, dict can be turned into a pandas series.
 You should       use the simplest data structure that meets your needs.
     4. Mention the different Types of Data structures in pandas??
      🎁SERIES:
-    ✍ Pandas is a one-dimensional labeled array and capable of holding data of any type (integer, string, float, python objects, etc.)
+         ✍Pandas is a one-dimensional labeled array and capable of holding data of any type (integer, string, float, python objects, etc.)
-    ✍ Syntax: pandas.Series(data=None, index=None, dtype=None, name=None, copy=False, fastpath=False)
+         ✍Syntax: pandas.Series(data=None, index=None, dtype=None, name=None, copy=False, fastpath=False)
      🎁PARAMETERS:
-         👉 data: array- Contains data stored in Series.
+         👉data: array- Contains data stored in Series.
          👉index: array-like or Index (1d)
          👉dtype: str, numpy.dtype, or ExtensionDtype, optional
          👉name: str, optional